cedotal/attempter/README.md

 Attempter
 ============

-Attempter is a module that attempts to perform attempts to perform actions of the same type and, upon failure, retries them.
+Attempter is a module that attempts to perform actions of a similar type and, upon failure, retries them.

 What attempter is for
 ---------------